-- To consolidate, deepen and widen students' communicative competence in English through the practice of the different linguistic skills in an academic and professional context. - To widen and consolidate the fundamental aspects of CEFR level B2.2 making their use more complex and automatic. - Acquire linguistic knowledge corresponding to CEFR level C1.1 as described in the Common European Framework of Reference for Languages (CEFR).
+General subject learning objectives GENERAL OBJECTIVES • To consolidate, deepen and widen students' communicative competence in English through the practice of the different linguistic skills in an academic and professional context.
+To widen and consolidate the fundamental aspects of CEFR level B2.2 making their use more complex and automatic.
+Acquire linguistic knowledge corresponding to CEFR level C1.1 as described in the Common European Framework of Reference for Languages (CEFR).
 The Common European Framework of Reference for Languages standardizes linguistic knowledge inside the European Union.

-- To promote awareness of and respect for the cultures where the language studied is spoken. - To develop an appropriate use of language according to the context: Colloquial (phrasal verbs), informal contexts, advanced structures for formal contexts - To develop and appreciation of the cultural differences of the English-speaking world - To develop a personal written style and voice - To develop reading strategies for academic texts - To develop more advanced writing strategies To produce advanced grammatical structures
+To promote awareness of and respect for the

+cultures where the language studied is spoken.

+To develop an appropriate use of language according to the context: Colloquial (phrasal verbs), informal contexts, advanced structures for formal contexts

-- To understand general and specific ideas from articles in the press - To be able to differentiate registers - To read fiction and non-fiction in its original version - To understand general and specific ideas from scientific and general interest articles - To understand general and specific ideas from webpages - To understand general and specific ideas from informal reports
+To develop and appreciation of the cultural

+differences of the English-speaking world

+To develop a personal written style and voice

+To develop reading strategies for academic

+texts

+To develop more advanced writing strategies

+To produce advanced grammatical structures

+SPECIFIC OBJECTIVES

+Reading comprehension

+To understand general and specific ideas from

+articles in the press

+To be able to differentiate registers

+To read fiction and non-fiction in its original

+version

+To understand general and specific ideas from

+scientific and general interest articles

+To understand general and specific ideas from

+webpages

+To understand general and specific ideas from

+informal reports

+Listening comprehension

+To extract specific information in any context,

+including academic

-- To extract specific information in any context, including academic - To recognise differences in meaning as a result of intonation, vocabulary or structures - To understand authentic texts taken from any source
+To recognise differences in meaning as a result

+of intonation, vocabulary or structures

+To understand authentic texts taken from any

+source

+- - - - - - - - - -

-- To understand conversations and interviews between native speakers - To understand different accents
+To understand conversations and interviews

-- To produce academic assignments and reports - To describe people, places, objects, activities and processes in detail - To produce emails - To express arguments, opinions, complaints, feelings, using a wide variety of resources - To write informal, neutral and formal texts for a variety of purposes - To produce narrative using a wide range of tenses and conventions - To take notes in an academic context - To write summaries of academic articles - To summarise a book or film analysing themes and giving personal opinions

-- To maintain a conversation in any situation - To insinuate different meanings using intonation, vocabulary and linguistic structures - To participate in conversation and express ideas, opinions and feelings - Use multi-word verbs in conversation - Give an oral presentation as if participating in an international conference
+between native speakers

+To understand different accents

+Written expression

+To produce academic assignments and reports

+To describe people, places, objects, activities

+and processes in detail

+To produce emails

+To express arguments, opinions, complaints,

+feelings, using a wide variety of resources

+To write informal, neutral and formal texts for a

+variety of purposes

+To produce narrative using a wide range of

+tenses and conventions

+To take notes in an academic context

+To write summaries of academic articles

+• To summarise a book or film analysing themes

+and giving personal opinions

+Spoken expression

+To maintain a conversation in any situation

+To insinuate different meanings using

+intonation, vocabulary and linguistic structures

+To participate in conversation and express

+ideas, opinions and feelings

+Use multi-word verbs in conversation

+Give an oral presentation as if participating in

+an international conference

-CB1: Students have demonstrated having knowledge and understanding in an area of study that starts from general secondary education, but which is usually at an advanced level supported by advanced textbooks, and also includes some knowledge coming from the vanguard of the field of study.
+2.1 Basic CB1: Students have demonstrated having knowledge and Competences understanding in an area of study that starts from general secondary education, but which is usually at an advanced level supported by advanced textbooks, and also includes some knowledge coming from the vanguard of the field of study.
 CB4: Students are able to transmit information, idees, problems and solutions to a specialized and non-specialized public.

-CG2: Be able to innovate by developing an open attitude towards change and being willing to re-evaluate old mental models that limit thinking.

-G1: Develop skills for searching for, processing and analysing information from a range of sources so as to apply them to problem solving.
+2.2 General CG2: Be able to innovate by developing an open attitude Competences towards change and being willing to re-evaluate old menta models that limit thinking.
+Logistics and Maritime Business G1: Develop skills for searching for, processing and analysing information from a range of sources so as to apply them to problem solving.
 G2: To be autonomous in the area of personal planning, the selection of appropriate resources and to have the maturity to assume decision-making responsibilities.

-CT5: Develop tasks applying the acquired knowledge with flexibility and creativity and adapting it to new contexts and situations.
+2.3 Transverse CT5: Develop tasks applying the acquired knowledge with Competences flexibility and creativity and adapting it to new contexts and situations.